 Is Surf style more difficult than skim style or is skim style more difficult than surf style?

-If you have questions or concerns before going to purchase your board, feel free to call or visit either of our Wakesports Unlimited locations!
+If you have questions or concerns before going to purchase your board, feel free to call or visit our San Diego Wakesports Unlimited location!